 “I’m Zero.
 It seems I am lost.”

-“Well Zero who is lost.
+“Well, Zero, who is lost.
 How did you get here?
-In no way can a human like yourself step foot in such a dark world except if they are part with something else.
+In no way can a human like yourself step foot in such a dark world except if they are part of something else.
 Or possibly do you have the gift?”

 “Yes.
 The gift.
-To travel between dimension.
-In other words astral projection.”
+To travel between dimensions.
+In other words, astral projection.”

 “I’m dead!”
 Zero gasped in shock.
 “I was sure I was alive.”

 “You’re not dead.
 Once astral projecting to another dimension, you just leave your body behind.
-Look your life line is still attach to you.”
+Look, your lifeline is still attached to you.”

-A claw like hand with silver scales extends out the darkness and points towards Zero’s belly button.
-It was like a very faint umbilical cord like line that was not easily noticeable until it was pointed out.
+A claw-like hand with silver scales extends out of the darkness and points towards Zero’s belly button.
+It was like a very faint umbilical cord-like line that was not easily noticeable until it was pointed out.

-“If I were you, Next time I suggest you to hide your life line.
+“If I were you, Next time, I suggest you hide your lifeline.
 All it takes is for you to imagine it being translucent like air.
 Try it.”

 Zero followed the unknown voice instruction.
-In a blink of an eye, the cord that was present faded away.
+Then, in a blink of an eye, the cord that was present faded away.

 “Not bad.
 You’re quite good at this.”

 “Kuhuhuhu,” the voice laughed creepily, giving Zero a chill.
 “Giving up your name means telling who you are.
-Don’t you know, now I can call you here with just a name?”
+Don’t you know I can call you here just by name?”

 Zero was uneasy at what the unknown voice had stated, but it did not stop him from asking.
-“I have been polite to you by giving you my name or have you have no courtesy to give me yours?
+“I have been polite to you by giving you my name, or have you had no courtesy to give me yours?
 Or are you too afraid to say your name?”

 Bursting out laughing, the being’s voice echoed endlessly into the void.
-With a clicking of claws on stones, the being slowly slinked out for Zero to see.
+Then, with claws clicking on stones, the being slowly slinked out for Zero to see.
 What stood before him was a majestic silver dragon.
 Eyes that glowed sapphire blue, scales that shimmered with their own silver light.
 The body was sublime and graceful, and patches of long hair decorated its head, elbows, back of its ankles, and even its tail.
-Two graceful long horns protruded out its head and a very large pairs of wings sat on his back.
+Two long graceful horns protruded from its head, and a large pair of wings sat on his back.

-In his mind, he called out ‘Origin Form’ and in seconds he shifted and changed into his black and gold dragon form.
-Stretching like a cat, he still had to glance up at the silver dragon that was before him.
-Even in his dragon form, he was dwarfed in comparison to the Silver dragon.
+In his mind, he called out ‘Origin Form,’ In seconds, he shifted and changed into his black and gold dragon form.
+Stretching like a cat, he still had to glance up at the silver dragon before him.
+He was dwarfed even in his dragon form compared to the Silver dragon.

-“Well no matter, a holder to the True dragon’s power.
-What bring you here to my domain?”
+“Well, no matter, a holder to the True dragon’s power.
+What brought you here to my domain?”

 “I was not brought here out of my own will.”

 “It seems that is true.
 No matter.
 You are here and I as well.
-I have been bored for centuries with no one to talk too.
-Why don’t you keep me company little pup.”
+I have been bored for centuries with no one to talk to.
+So why don’t you keep me company, little pup.”

 “What do I get out of talking with you?”

 “Earning it?”
-The Silver dragon stared towards Zero.
-A crack of a smile erupted on the dragon’s face and once again the Silver dragon burst out laughing.
+The Silver dragon stared toward Zero.
+A crack of a smile erupted on the dragon’s face, and once again, the Silver dragon burst out laughing.